 Keep your Personal Information Updated with All VA Organizations

 While you are enrolled, it is important to update or report changes to your address, phone number, name, health insurance or financial information.
 The three VA organizations’ (Veteran Health Administration (VHA), Veteran Benefits Administration (VBA) and National Cemetery Administration (NCA)) computer databases are not connected; therefore, you will need to notify each VA organization of your demographic and personal information changes.
 Keeping your information accurate allows VA to better inform you of updates to benefits and services.
-To update your information with VHA, complete VA Form 10-10EZR (Health Benefits Renewal Form) online at www.vets.gov/healthcare/apply/; call toll-free 1-877-222-VETS (8387) Monday – Friday between 8 a.m. and 8 p.m.
+To update your information with VHA, complete VA Form 10-10EZR (Health Benefits Renewal Form) online at www.vets.gov/healthcare/apply/; call 1-877-222-VETS (8387) Monday through Friday between 8 a.m. and 8 p.m.
 ET. or contact the enrollment coordinator at your local medical facility.
 Self-service kiosks also are available at most VA health care facilities for use in updating your personal information.
-For more information, see “Self-Service Kiosks” in Medical Benefits Package.
+For more information, see “Self-Service Kiosks” on page 29.

 Your Information is Secure with the Veteran Health Identification Card

 VA issues enrolled Veterans a Veteran Health Identification Card (VHIC) for use at VA health care facilities.
 The VHIC safeguards your personal information – the member ID and card number have eliminated the need for your Social Security number to be on the card.
 Similar to a typical health insurance card, the VHIC signifies your enrollment in VA health care.